tensorflow/models/official/projects/waste_identification_ml/circularnet-docs/content/analyze-data/prediction-pipeline-in-cloud.md

     Replace the following:

     -  `<path-to-input-bucket>`: The path to [the Cloud Storage input bucket you created](#create-the-cloud-storage-input-and-output-buckets), for example `gs://my-input-bucket/`.
     -  `<path-to-output-bucket>`: The path to [the Cloud Storage output bucket you created](#create-the-cloud-storage-input-and-output-buckets), for example `gs://my-output-bucket/`.
-    -  `<frames-per-second>`: The rate at which you want to capture images from videos to split videos into frames, for example, 15.
+    -  `<frames-per-second>`: The rate at which you want to capture images from videos to split videos into frames, for example, `15`.
-    -  `<height>`: The height in pixels of the image or video frames that the model expects for prediction, for example, 512.
+    -  `<height>`: The height in pixels of the image or video frames that the model expects for prediction, for example, `512`.
-    -  `<width>`: The width in pixels of the image or video frames that the model expects for prediction, for example, 1024.
+    -  `<width>`: The width in pixels of the image or video frames that the model expects for prediction, for example, `1024`.
-    -  `<material-model>`: The name of the material model in the Triton inference server that you want to call, for example, `material_resnet_v2_512_1024`.
-    -  `<material-form-model>`: The name of the material form model in the Triton inference server that you want to call, for example, `material_form_resnet_v2_512_1024`.
+    -  `<circularnet-model>`: The name of the CircularNet model in the Triton inference server that you want to call, for example, `Jan2025_ver2_merged_1024_1024`.
-    -  `<score>`: The threshold for model prediction, for example, 0.40.
+    -  `<score>`: The threshold for model prediction, for example, `0.70`.
-    -  `<search-range>`: The pixels up to which you want to track an object for object tracking in consecutive frames, for example, 100.
+    -  `<search-range>`: The pixels up to which you want to track an object for object tracking in consecutive frames, for example, `100`.
-    -  `<memory>`: The frames up to which you want to track an object, for example, 20.
+    -  `<memory>`: The frames up to which you want to track an object, for example, `20`.
     -  `<project-id>`: The ID of your Google Cloud project, for example, `my-project`.
     -  `<dataset-id>`: The ID that you want to assign to a BigQuery dataset to store prediction results, for example, `circularnet_dataset`.
     -  `<table-id>`: The ID that you want to assign to a BigQuery table to store prediction results, for example, `circularnet_table`.
 If the table already exists in your Google Cloud project, the pipeline appends results to that table.

     **Note:** If your input files are not videos but images, replace `run_gcp_videos.sh` on the command with `run_gcp_images.sh` and remove the